austin-owensby/ScrandleStats/ReadMe.md

 1. `python scrape_slack.py`

 This was to scrape self reported scores from our local Slack channel dedicated to SCrandle to get an idea of the distribution of score on past days

+### Slack Averages
+1. `python analyze_slack.py`

+This uses the previous script's slack.csv to group the results by date and get an average score per day